Githubbubber/thewikinian/README.md

 1. Create a clone in a local directory from Github:

 ## Notes
-- The viewer won't be able to see the form to post an article unless they are logged in.
+- The viewer won't be able to see the form to post an article unless they are logged in, nor will they be able to edit any current articles.
+- Colleagues can delete their own account but cannot delete an article once it's posted.
+This is to maintain the flow of discussion, as the wiki was originally intended.